-SHAPECODER software was developed by the authors based on data drawn from a separate sample of 73 boys and 67 girls' ages 3 to 11 years with a height range of 100 to 166 cm and a BMI from 12 to 27 kg/m2.
-High-resolution body surface data were obtained in a standing posture by using a laser scanner.
-A standardized template was fit to the data, and a principal component analysis was conducted to obtain a reduced-dimension representation.(12) Linear regression analysis was conducted to predict body size and shape by using standard anthropometric values as predictors.
-The age range of the subject pool (3 to 11 years old) was determined based on developmental maturity sufficient to stand still for 15 s at a time.
-The selected children were free of evident skeletal deformities, musculoskeletal injuries or disabilities.
+ShapeCoder software was developed by the authors based on data drawn from a separate sample of 73 boys and 67 girls ages three to 11 years with height range of 100 to 166 cm and BMI from 12 to 27 kg/m2.
+High-resolution body surface data were obtained in a standing posture using a laser scanner.
+A standardized template was fit to the data and a principal component analysis was conducted to obtain a reduced-dimension representation.12 Linear regression analysis was conducted to predict body size and shape using standard anthropometric values as predictors.
+The age range of the subject pool (3 to 11 years old) was determined based on developmental maturity sufficient to stand still for 15 seconds at a time.
+The selected children were free of evident skeletal deformities, musculoskeletal injuries, or disabilities.

-The SHAPECODER software generates 3-D figures by using an SBSM17 based on these data (Fig. 1).
-At each of four levels, five figures are shown, and the rater chooses the one most similar to the study participant.
-At the first level, the figures are generated based on evenly spaced heights from 100 to 160 cm.
-The figures are always shown with the same vertical dimension on the screen, so height is visible as body proportions rather than vertical extent on the screen (i.e. how much of the computer screen is occupied by the figure).
+The ShapeCoder software generates 3-D figures using a SBSM17 based on these data (Figure 1).
+At each of four levels, five figures are shown and the rater chooses the one most similar to the study participant.
+At the first level, the figures are generated based on evenly spaced heights from 100 cm to 160 cm.
+The figures are always shown with the same vertical dimension on the screen, so height is visible as body proportions rather than vertical extent on the screen (i.e., how much of the computer screen is occupied by the figure).
 The second level uses the height selected at the first level and presents five figures with BMIs ranging from 10 to 30 kg/m2.
-The third level presents a narrower range of height $(\pm 10 \text{ cm})$ based on the initial selection in Level 1, with the BMI held at the level selected in Level 2.
-In Level 4, the refined height selected in Level 3 is fixed and BMI is varied $\pm 3 \text{ kg/m}^2$ relative to the value selected in Level 2.
-Hence, the best possible precision of SHAPECODER is 0.75 kg/m2, or half of the final BMI interval.
-SHAPECODER exports the height and BMI associated with the figure selected in Level 4 for subsequent analysis.
-Supplementary information (a demonstration of SHAPECODER) is available at http://shapecoder.org.
+The third level presents a narrower range of height (\pm 10 cm) based on the initial selection in Level 1, with the BMI held at the level selected in Level 2.
+In Level 4, the refined height selected in Level 3 is fixed, and BMI is varied \pm 3 kg/m2 relative to the value selected in Level 2.
+Hence, the best possible precision of ShapeCoder is 0.75 kg/m2, or half of the final BMI interval.
+ShapeCoder exports the height and BMI associated with the figure selected in Level 4 for subsequent analysis.
+Supplementary information (a demonstration of ShapeCoder) is available at http://shapecoder.org.

-Application of SHAPECODER
+Application of ShapeCoder

-Two research staff members applied SHAPECODER to the videotaped images.
-Coders reviewed the SHAPECODER program manual and used it for a practice set of five videos independently, and then together, to gain experience by using the program.
-A total of 15 videos (6% of all videos) were coded by these two raters, from which inter-rater reliability on SHAPECODER was calculated.
-It took 3 to 4 min to code each participant's body shape from the videotaped image.
+Two research staff members applied ShapeCoder to the videotaped images.
+Coders reviewed the ShapeCoder program manual and used it for a practice set of five videos independently, and then together, to gain experience using the program.
+A total of 15 videos (6% of all videos) were coded by these two raters, from which inter-rater reliability on Shapecoder was calculated.
+It took three to four minutes to code each participant's body shape from the videotaped image.

-Statistical analyses
+Statistical Analyses

-Data were analysed with SAS 9.3 (SAS Institute, Cary, NC, USA).
-To test the hypothesis that SHAPECODER could be applied with acceptable inter-rater reliability, we calculated intraclass correlation coefficients for the SHAPECODER-generated BMIs resulting from each of the two coders' application of the program.
+Data were analyzed with SAS 9.3 (SAS Institute, Cary, NC).
+To test the hypothesis that ShapeCoder could be applied with acceptable inter-rater reliability we calculated intraclass correlation coefficients (ICC) for the ShapeCoder-generated BMIs resulting from each of the two coders' application of the program.